arindas/manjarno/README.md

 the system time [6].
 The second time when the SSL certificates expired, they did the same [7].

+# DDoS'ing the AUR

+On 2021-04-26, the AUR (Arch User Repository) was DDoS'd by a bad version of pamac, which is the default Graphical Package Manager for Manjaro [8].

 # Links
 [1] https://wiki.manjaro.org/index.php?title=Manjaro:_A_Different_Kind_of_Beast